SDCERA’s legislation section helps to keep you informed about recently proposed,

 California legislative information website.

 The following bills were signed into law and became effective January 1, 2015, unless otherwise noted.

 AB 2473—Federal Law Compliance

-Assembly Bill (AB) 2473 would revise various provisions of the County Employees Retirement Law of 1937 to conform to federal law.
+Assembly Bill (AB) 2473 revises various provisions of County Employees Retirement Law (CERL) of 1937 to explicitly conform with federal law.
 It provides that accrued benefits are nonforfeitable upon termination or discontinuance of contributions under the system.
-This bill would prohibit a refund, distribution or transfer of contributions or other funds upon withdrawal of a district from a retirement system, unless it is in compliance with IRC 401(a).
-It would authorize a retirement system to apply specified earnings to designated health benefits provided federal requirements are met.
+Upon withdrawal of a district from a retirement system, this law prohibits a refund, distribution or transfer of contributions or other funds unless it is in compliance with IRC 401(a).
+It authorizes a retirement system to apply specified earnings to designated health benefits provided federal requirements are met.
 It specifies that if a county establishes a Post-Employment Benefits Trust Account, that it must be used exclusively to provide health benefits for retired members, spouses and dependents.
 It requires the Board of Retirement to establish criteria under which a bona fide separation has occurred.
 The law also requires federal law compliance for optional long term care or vision benefits, as well as making various technical, nonsubstantive changes to CERL.